TUW-GEO/gldas/README.rst

    mkdir ~/workspace/gldas_data
    gldas_download ~/workspace/gldas_data

-would download GLDAS Noah version 1 in 0.25 degree sampling into the folder ``~/workspace/gldas_data``.
+would download GLDAS Noah version 2.0 in 0.25 degree sampling into the folder ``~/workspace/gldas_data``.
 For more options run ``gldas_download -h``.

 Supported Products
 ==================

-At the moment this package supports GLDAS Noah data version 1 in grib format and GLDAS Noah data version 2.1 in netCDF format with a spatial sampling of 0.25 degrees.
+At the moment this package supports GLDAS Noah data version 1 in grib format (reading, time series creation) and GLDAS Noah data version 2.0 and version 2.1 in netCDF format (download, reading, time series creation with a spatial sampling of 0.25 degrees.
 It should be easy to extend the package to support other GLDAS based products.
 This will be done as need arises.